tfpauly/privacy-proxy/draft-private-access-tokens.md

 Unless said otherwise, this document encodes protocol messages in TLS notation from {{!TLS13=RFC8446}}, Section 3.

+This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE=I-D.irtf-cfrg-hpke}}.

+Encoding an integer to a sequence of bytes in network byte order is described using the function "encode(n, v)", where "n" is the number of bytes and "v" is the integer value.
+The function "len()" returns the length of a sequence of bytes.

 The following terms are defined to refer to the different pieces of information passed through the system: